Dr. Bill Miller: Professional wrestling career

 In the early 1960s, Bill teamed with both his storyline brother Big Ed Miller (Edmund von Albers), and real life brother Danny Miller.
-From August 1965 to February 1966, Bill and Danny held the WWWF United States Tag Team Championship, winning it from Gorilla Monsoon & Cowboy Bill Watts, but losing them to Johnny Valentine & Antonio Pugliese in Madison Square Garden.
+From August 1965 to February 1966, Bill and Danny held the WWWF United States Tag Team Championship, winning it from Gorilla Monsoon & Cowboy Bill Watts, but losing them to Johnny Valentine & Tony Parisi at Madison Square Garden.
 He was also a part of a brutal feud against Ray Stevens for the San Francisco version of the United States title, leading to a death match between the two on June 21, 1969, at the Cow Palace, where guest referee Rocky Marciano knocked out Miller, disappointed in his rule breaking tactics.

 After retiring from the ring in 1976, he returned to his first love of veterinarian medicine and opened a practice in Ohio, performing autopsies on animals.

 Death

 On March 24, 1997, Miller died of a heart attack at the age of 69, after working out at a gym while leaving the building.
 He was survived by his wife and six children.